How to get a cannabis license in Zimbabwe with GrowerIQ

 5. Lease agreement/proof of land

-6. Cannabis business plan including financials and projections for five years
+6. Cannabis business plan, including financials and projections for five years

 7. Security plan